Disposition Without Administration

 What You Need to Do

 Because few assets are involved, it typically doesn’t pay to hire a lawyer to do this type of probate.
 Instead, a family member can get a basic form from the court.
-(In Broward County, you can pay a few dollars to get the form on their website.)
+(In Coral Springs, you can pay a few dollars to get the form on their website.)

 Then, you must gather the following documents and send them to the courthouse: